kuzzleio/kuzzle-device-manager/doc/1/controllers/device/unlink-asset/index.md

 ---
 code: true
 type: page
-title: unlink
+title: unlinkAsset
-description: Unlinks a device from an asset
+description: UnlinkAssets a device from an asset
 ---

-# unlink
+# unlinkAsset

-Unlinks a device from its asset.
+UnlinkAssets a device from its asset.

 ---